Power of Bonus in Pricing for Crowdsourcing: Conclusion

 \section{Conclusion}

-Posted pricing is popular in practical crowdsourcing systems.
 In this paper, we analytically studied the impact of personalization and bonus payment in posted pricing.
-We first derived the optimal personalized and common pricing schemes and analyze their computational tractability, where optimal personalized posted pricing is proved to be NP-hard, but optimal common pricing is polynomial-time solvable under various regimes of cost-quality relations.
-We also studied how powerful bonus payment is in common pricing, where it was established that a simple idea of bonus in common pricing is able to control the behaviors of workers well, so as to properly recruit and discourage high-quality and low-quality workers, respectively.
-Our analytical findings, verified through simulations and real experiments, support many current crowdsourcing systems running with simple pricing policies and provide useful implications on how to intelligently employ workers via well-designed pricing policies.
+We prove that a common pricing policy equipped with proper bonus nicely approximates the optimal personalized pricing, where bonus is inevitable for common pricing policy to work well.
+Our analytical findings, verified through simulations and real experiments, explain why many current crowdsourcing systems work well with simple pricing policies, and present some practical implications on how to price workers better with a simple mechanism according to the characteristic of the crowdsourcing tasks.
+In what follows, we discuss few future research directions regarding possible irrational behaviors of workers in practice.